-Earlier this year, the Indian government released its draft amendments to the Competition Act (Draft Amendment).
+Owing to the ongoing covid-19 pandemic, there have not been any significant developments in relation to the interplay between competition law and IP in the past year.
+Accordingly, this part deals with the developments that took place in 2019.
+The Indian government released its draft amendments to the Competition Act (Draft Amendment) in 2019.
 Significant among these, is the proposal to exempt 'dominant' IP owners from charges of abuse of dominance, where the restrictions are both 'reasonable' and 'necessary' to protect registered IP.
-At present, this carve-out may only be asserted as an exemption against charges of anti-competitive conduct but not abuse of dominance.
+At present, this carve-out may only be asserted as an exemption against charges of anticompetitive conduct but not abuse of dominance.

 This proposal, if effected, would be consistent with antitrust jurisprudence in more mature jurisdictions like the European Union (EU) and the United States.
 Although the CCI has recently been adopting an 'effects-based' approach for examining abuse of dominance allegations, which involves a consideration of objective reasons for the impugned conduct, the Draft Amendment would nevertheless afford IP owners an additional line of defence in respect of licensing or distribution restrictions.
 In that regard, the CCI has in the past been careful in granting the benefit of this carve-out, clarifying that its assertion is not absolute.7 Recent decisional practice of the CCI appears to affirm this view, including in the context of restrictions on online sales,8 where the CCI notes that owning IP does not, in and of itself, justify the imposition of exclusivity restrictions.
 On the other hand, non-compete restrictions on a distributor, with a view to 'stop the leakage of IP' to a limited set of manufacturer's competitors who are familiar with Vivo's technology, was considered reasonable.9

-The past year also appears to have witnessed increased enforcement when reviewing licensing terms.
+The recent past also appears to have witnessed increased enforcement when reviewing licensing terms.
 At the end of 2019, the CCI directed investigation into GMR Hyderabad International Airport Limited (GMR) for its refusal to renew Air Works India Engineering Private Limited's (Air Works) licence agreement (in favour of its wholly owned line operating services entity), disabling the latter from carrying out line maintenance services.11 The CCI noted that the licensing arrangement to Air Works was a 'necessary input' for providing line maintenance services, without which Air Works was unable to compete in the relevant market 'for provision of access to airport facilities/premises at the Rajiv Gandhi International Airport' (RGIA) operated by GMR.
-Acknowledging that every 'refusal to deal' does not qualify as anti-competitive, the CCI identified three conditions, upon the satisfaction of which, a refusal to deal would qualify as anti-competitive: (1) where refused input is indispensable for an entity to compete in the downstream market; (2) would likely eliminate competition in the downstream market; and (3) damage consumers.
+Acknowledging that every 'refusal to deal' does not qualify as anticompetitive, the CCI identified three conditions, upon the satisfaction of which, a refusal to deal would qualify as anticompetitive: (1) where refused input is indispensable for an entity to compete in the downstream market; (2) where it would likely eliminate competition in the downstream market; and (3) where it would damage consumers.

 The intersection of IP and antitrust in India is further examined below.